Trams in Hobart: Liverpool Street line

-The Liverpool Street line, also known as the West Hobart line, commenced at the Hobart Railway Station, and travelled up Liverpool Street through Hobart CBD, before beginning to climb westwards into the foothills of Mount Wellington.
+The Liverpool Street line, also known as the West Hobart line, commenced at Hobart railway station, and travelled up Liverpool Street through the Hobart CBD, before beginning to climb westwards into the foothills of Mount Wellington.
 It was a double track to Warwick Street, except for two sections where the curve or narrowness of the road required a single contraflow section of track.

 This line was exceptionally heavily used, and during peak hour traffic, it was usual for two cars to run each scheduled service.
 On certain occasions, even three cars were operated in conjunction for the run as far as Warwick Street.

 The Liverpool Street line crossed the Elizabeth Street line on the level at the junction which is now the northern end of the Elizabeth Street Mall, but its only connection to the rest of the network was a single line in Park and lower Macquarie Streets in front of the Hobart tram depot.

 The last trams to operate on the Liverpool Street line completed service in 1958.